compellio/tar-smart-contract/README.md

 npm run deploy <network>
 ```

-using any of the following networks: `hardhat`, `localhost`, or any network listed in the [pre-configured public networks](#pre-configured-public-networks).
+using any of the following networks: `hardhat`, `localhost`, or any network listed in the [pre-configured public networks](#pre-configured-public-networks) table.

 If `ADHOC_TAR_SAVE_DEPLOYMENT` is set to true during the deployment, the deployment workflow will save the deployment artefacts in the `deployments/` directory.
 If you plan to verify your deployed contract, set this environment variable to true.